 It’s no surprise that tobacco is one of the biggest offenders when it comes to staining teeth.
 Stains from cigarettes and chewing tobacco are caused by nicotine and tar, resulting in deep-set yellow stains.
 Even e-cigarettes can cause staining over time.
 While over-the-counter whitening products can sometimes combat yellowed teeth, nicotine stains often require in-office whitening treatments.

 Some diseases halt the development of tooth enamel as a side effect, weakening that white protective layer and making it easier for discoloration to develop.
-This often happens as a result of radiation or chemotherapy, but it can also occur in metabolic diseases or genetic diseases.
+This often happens due to radiation or chemotherapy, but it can also occur in metabolic diseases or genetic diseases.

 It’s no surprise that your body goes through many changes as you get older, and that includes your tooth structure and health.
 As you age, your white, protective layer of enamel wears away.
 This exposes the yellow dentin, which provides support for the enamel and protects the pulp from bacteria.
 Less enamel means that your teeth will be more likely to appear yellow or discolored.